 encouraged others to do the same.
 Our

+local council has significantly reduced mowing of verges as a result.
 Be sure to phone up your council and praise them too, when they get it

 right.
 Also, do be aware that there are

 sometimes genuine reasons why a roadside verge must be mown – for example, to

 maintain visibility at road junctions etc - in such scenarios, clover is very useful.
 Leave country lanes used by pedestrians left unmown, instead of the obsession with close cropped, tidy (and sterile) verges.